 • Treating foot or nail fungus.
 Put a few teaspoons of oregano oil in a basin of water and soak your feet in it.
 You can also dilute the oil (mix a drop with a teaspoon of olive or coconut oil), and then apply it on your nails or skin.

-• Killing parasites and infections.
+• Help in killing parasites and easing infections.
 Dilute the oil (mix a drop with a drop of a carrier oil such as coconut oil), and place it under your tongue.
 Hold it there for a few minutes, and then rinse it out.
 Repeat this at least four times a day.

 • Alleviating sinus infections and colds.
 Put a few drops of oregano oil in a pot of steaming water, and then inhale the steam.